GuillaumeGomez/HTTP-Sender/README.md

 HTTP-Sender
 ===========

 A little HTTP request sender in rust.
+An example is provided in main.rs.

 ##License